evillogic/infosec-blog/content/notes/edit-with-obsidian.md

 This site was very helpful: https://joht.github.io/johtizen/build/2022/01/20/github-actions-push-into-repository.html

+### Mobile & other devices

 The other drawback of this is that LiveSync doesn't seem to support syncing hidden folders, even when syncing hidden files is enabled and the `.git` folder is not skipped.
 This seems like it should be supported.

+Without the .git folder, Obsidian Git won't be able to recognize the repository.
+Functionally this means you have to clone the git repo from every machine you want to publish from.
+I'll probably try and fix this at some point.